International Driving Permit and UK Licences for Immigrants

 The 12-Month Rule

-When you become resident in the UK, you can drive on your foreign driving licence for 12 months.
+When you become resident in the UK on a Skilled Worker visa, Spouse visa, or other visa, you can drive on your foreign driving licence for 12 months.
 The 12-month period starts from the date you became resident, not from the date you entered the UK as a visitor.

 After 12 months, you must have a UK driving licence to continue driving legally.
 The process for getting a UK licence depends on which country issued your current licence.
 See the GOV.UK foreign driving licences page for the full rules.